gengstrand/clojure-news-feed/README.md

 https://glennengstrand.info/software/performance/eks/gke

+### proxy

+An API gateway, written in golang, that proxies requests from the load test app to the news feed service under test and sends performance data to the perf4 service.

+### prometheus

+The proxy service has been enhanced to be able to make performance data available to prometheus.

 ### miscellaneous

 There is a [jupyter notebook](https://github.com/gengstrand/clojure-news-feed/blob/master/server/fc.ipynb) which explores an attempt to quantify code complexity in the various implementations.
 It is quite inconclusive.